All Articles

 A middle-ground outcome is also possible.
 The Ninth Circuit could affirm the injunction on narrower grounds, distinguish between specific kinds of agent access, or remand for further factual development.
 Each of those outcomes leaves the larger question unresolved and pushes the legal test forward into other circuits and other cases.

 Whichever way the panel rules, the case is now the load-bearing precedent for agent-as-visitor access rights in the United States.
-Every major retailer, marketplace, and booking website will write its agent-access posture against the standard the Ninth Circuit sets on June 11.
+Every major retailer, marketplace, and booking website will write its agent-access posture against the standard the Ninth Circuit sets.

-Related reading on No Hacks: Selling to AI: The Complete Guide to Agentic Commerce, Lessons Learned From Adobe's 2026 Q2 AI Traffic Report, and Google-Agent: The Web's New Visitor Just Got an Identity.
+Related reading on No Hacks: Selling to AI: The Complete Guide to Agentic Commerce, Google-Agent: The Web's New Visitor Just Got an Identity, and Chrome Auto-Browse Acts On Your Website, Apple's Siri AI Only Reads It.